-Amid the Covid-19 pandemic, the spread of the virus has inevitably led to unforeseen growth in costs.
+Amid the COVID-19 Impact MedTech, the spread of the virus has inevitably led to unforeseen growth in costs.
 People are spending more on healthcare although many have been laid off or are on technical leave.
 The lockdown is compelling MedTech leaders to respond and come up with solutions to mitigate critical business concerns related to the health crisis.

 The booming demand for medical supplies, medicine, and urgent care equipment is outpacing production capacity.
 Healthcare providers can no longer cope with the demand, meaning that an action plan is greatly needed to help companies support both customers and employees.